Home

 Mazz Scott and Shoki Mbowane once worked in the station’s coal department, now they have signed up for the construction reskilling programme.
 They are learning to install PV panels.

-Not far from where those silent generating units now stand, is an assembly line of mini power stations that, true to the just energy transition, is bringing green electricity to the most remote parts of South Africa.
+Not far from where those silent generating units now stand is an assembly line of mini power stations that, true to the just energy transition, is bringing green electricity to the most remote parts of South Africa.

 These power units are containerised micro grids that contain lithium batteries that are charged by solar panels.
-Eskom is using them to electrify hard to reach communities.
+Eskom is using them to electrify hard-to-reach communities.

 At Swartkopdam, an off-the-grid settlement 150km from Upington in the Northern Cape, a micro grid provides electricity to 39 houses.